SuperOfficeDocs/superoffice-docs/user-guide/en/user-management/add-our-companies.md

     * First Name: Enter the whole or part of the first name of a contact at the company.
     * Last Name: Enter the whole or part of the last name of a contact at the company.
     * Telephone: Enter the whole or part of a phone number for the company.
-    * E-mail: Enter the whole or part of an e-mail address for the company.
+    * Email: Enter the whole or part of an email address for the company.
     * Match also :Here you can specify further search criteria. [!include[See search criteria](../includes/see-search-admin.md)]
     </details>